RafaelMedeirosGomes/RafaelMedeirosGomes/README.md

 <br>

-- 📚 I'm currently developing a full stack application as a project at **Trybe**
+- 📚 I'm currently studying Object Oriented Programming at **Trybe**
 - 💻 I'm currently working on side projects with TypeScript
-- 🌱 I recently started learning Svelte
+- 🌱 I recently started learning GraphQL
 - 💬 Ask me about anything :smile: you can reach me on my linkedIn

 <br>